riesacassano/Scramble_Music/E1-E2-E4/readme.txt

 This folder contains the processed data and scripts needed to generate figures 2, 5, 6, and S1 and E1, E2, and E4 results.

+`sub_ids.xlsx` contains the Labvanced IDs for the participants who completed the memory, prediction, and categorization tasks, as well as whether they were a Musician or Non-musician.

+`years_musical_exp.xlsx` contains the years of musical experience reported by the musicians.
+Some participants included in the main analysis are not represented here because they did not report their years of experience in the post-survey.

 Data:

 `data.xlsx` has the processed data for prediction, memory, and categorization.
 For each task performed, accuracy was computed for each condition.